Joshua Cole

 (defn ascending? [draws] (apply < draws))

-;; Now lets say we try drawing a few thousands time…
+;; Now let's say we try drawing a few thousand times…

 ;; How frequently will the cards be in ascending order?